Once CRM Goes Live, What's Next?

 Cloud CRM systems delivered as subscription-based software as a service (SaaS) offer numerous advantages in the optimization phase.
-SaaS-based CRM systems can more easily facilitate continuous improvements because:
+SaaS-based systems can more easily facilitate continuous improvements because:

-- Architecturally, SaaS CRM systems are better enabled for cloud computing extensibility.
+- Architecturally, SaaS systems are better enabled for cloud computing extensibility.
 They can be more easily linked with other business software applications.
 Beyond traditional enterprise systems such as accounting software, ERP applications, manufacturing systems or order management, SaaS implementations can also more readily accommodate integration with mobile and social applications.
 This allows companies to, for example, do customer broadcasts via Twitter, synch Outlook calendars with CRM data, use business intelligence (BI) tools to analyze customer data or link data to digital dashboards.

-- SaaS CRM systems typically receive minor release updates about monthly and a more significant releases about semi-annually.
+- SaaS systems typically receive minor release updates about monthly and a more significant releases about semi-annually.
 The ease of upgrades stands in stark contrast to the prior era on-premise fork lift upgrades which were complex, laborious, very costly and often follow a process of "buy-install-patch-buy-upgrade and when necessary-forget," resulting in CRM systems that are not kept current and do not evolve with changing business needs.

 Despite the easier approach to upgrades, customers need to evaluate the new features and capabilities available via SaaS releases and decide if they want to use them, which does have an internal resource cost associated with it.